 I'm shocked by the amount of traffic this page gets.
 Including the number of searches.
 Yowza.
 Well, you found me.
 Let's see if I can give you the info you are looking for.

 Years ago I would get so much email that I started some forums.
 The forums got so big and sorta became a community of its own, so I split them off to their own domain.
 The permaculture forums have since become larger than all other permaculture web sites combined.
-If you post something there and you specifically want my feedback and 48 hours have passed with anything from me, send me an email with a link to the thread.
-Please do NOT send me a forum PM (private message).
+If you post something there and you specifically want my feedback and 48 hours have passed without anything from me, post to the "tinkering" forum with the subject line of "invoking the 48 hour rule" - and put a link to thread in the post.

 I probably post to the forums about 5 to 20 times each day.
 A lot of that is in the tinkering forum - where I talk about what stuff I am trying to manage day to day.